yinnyC/Lunch-Chat/github_colab_note.md

 4. git log - will allow you to check all the commits
 5. git commit -m "message"
 6. git push

+## to see what branches are on the project
+1. git branch -a  git